felipecarrillo100/luciadriatraining/loadingdata/pointcloud/vite-pointcloud-style/README.md

 const minParameter = numberParameter(65000);
 const maxParameter = numberParameter(65100);

-const position = positionAttribute();
+// Uses absolute position of the point as value to evaluate in the expressions const position = positionAttribute();
 const earthCenter = pointParameter({x: 0, y: 0, z: 0});